chandradeepdey/C_inputlib/README.md

 # C_inputlib
-Some functions to input things like ints and doubles and strings with error checking
+Some functions to input strings and fundamental arithmetic types with error checking

-## NOTE:
+### TODO:
-Please use the tags to get an older version of the library (note that those are MIT licensed).
-I'm redoing the entire thing at the moment so git master might not work properly.
+figure out CMAKE_C_STANDARD, don't set it if the project including this project has it set add documentation. previous documentation was way too verbose (checkout an older tag to access)